 Announcement of Election Results

-- The individual responsible for conducting the election will send an e-mail to all library faculty reporting the results of the election.
+- The individual responsible for conducting the election will report the election results to all library faculty.
 Included in the announcement will be the following:

 - The name(s) of those elected (if applicable).